J. I. Packer: Life and career

-Packer was born on 22 July 1926 in Twyning, Gloucestershire, England to James and Dorothy Packer.
+Packer was born on 22 July 1926 in Twyning, Gloucestershire, England, to James and Dorothy Packer.
 His sister, Margaret, was born in 1929.
-His father was a clerk for the Great Western Railway and his lower-middle-class family was only nominally Anglican, attending the local St. Catherine's Church.
+His father was a clerk for the Great Western Railway, and his lower-middle-class family was only nominally Anglican, attending the local St. Catherine's Church.
 When he was seven, Packer suffered a severe head injury in a collision with a bread van, which precluded him from playing sports, so he became interested in reading and writing.
-At 11 years of age, Packer was gifted with an old Oliver typewriter.
+At 11 years of age, Packer was gifted an old Oliver typewriter.
 He went on to cherish typewriters for the rest of his life.
 In 1937, Packer went to The Crypt School, where he specialized in the classics.
-At age 14 he was confirmed at St. Catherine's church.
+At age 14 he was confirmed at St. Catherine's Church.

-He won a scholarship to the University of Oxford, where he was educated at Corpus Christi College, obtaining his Bachelor of Arts degree in 1948.
+He won a scholarship to the University of Oxford, where he was educated at Corpus Christi College, obtaining his bachelor of arts degree in 1948.
 In a 1944 meeting of the Oxford Inter-Collegiate Christian Union (OICCU), Packer committed his life to Christian service.
 It was during this time that Packer became exposed to the Puritans through OICCU's library, which were an influence he carried for the rest of his life.
 He also first heard lectures from C. S. Lewis at Oxford, whose teachings would (though he never knew Lewis personally) become a major influence in his life.

 After college, he spent a brief time teaching Greek and Latin at Oak Hill College in London.
 During this 1949–1950 school year, he sat under the teaching of Martyn Lloyd-Jones at Westminster Chapel, who also would have a great influence on his thinking, and who he would know and interact with later.
-In 1949, Packer went back to Wycliffe Hall, Oxford in 1949 to study theology.
-He obtained his Master of Arts degree in 1954, and Doctor of Philosophy in 1954.
+In 1949, Packer went back to Wycliffe Hall, Oxford, in 1949 to study theology.
+He obtained his Master of philosophy degree in 1954, and Doctor of Philosophy in 1954.
 He wrote his dissertation under Geoffrey Nuttall on the soteriology of the Puritan theologian Richard Baxter.
 He was ordained a deacon in 1952 and priest in 1953 in the Church of England, within which he was associated with the evangelical movement.
 He served as assistant curate of Harborne Heath in Birmingham from 1952 to 1954.
 In 1954, Packer married Kit Mullet, and they had three children, Ruth, Naomi, and Martin.